Magic Powerful Owl encounter in Sydney

 "I've got a big problem Phill...
 I've never seen the Powerful Owl"

-Phill and Marcio saw it as a long shot that they might encounter one in their short bird photography time before the event.
+Phill and Marcio saw it as a long shot that they might encounter one in their short bird photography time left before the event.

 But a fortuitous tip-off intervened.
 As part of their conservation work during the Sydney visit, they interviewed Clare Taylor, CEO of the Mosman Environment Foundation (MEF), about MEF's critical work catalysing and empowering conservation efforts.
 At the end of the interview, Clare mentioned that she knew a local who had seen a powerful Owl earlier that week sleeping in a tree outside their window.